ontop/vig/docs/v1.8.0/How VIG Can Be Used in an OBDA Benchmark.md

+# How VIG Can Be Used in an OBDA Benchmark

 Under the Semantic Web view of OBDA, OBDA systems take as input an OWL 2 QL ontology (TBox), a database instance over some database schema, and a mapping file that relates queries over the database to assertions in the ontology (ABox).

 Benchmarks for OBDA systems should ideally give means to perform scalability analyses w.r.t. each of these measures of the input.
 The [NPD benchmark](https://github.com/ontop/npd-benchmark) allows for scalability analyses w.r.t. the size of the data component by using VIG to scale a data instance produced starting from real-world data available in the NPD FactPages.